TribThapa/Blockchain_Homework/Blockchain_CaseStudy/README.md

 1. Momentum Algo

-- Intro:
+Intro:
-	The momentum algorithm is a very well known and a well-researched algorithm.
-It basically says that stocks which go up for a bit have a high chance to continue, and stocks that go down for a while will continue to do so.
-But momentum is not enough to get a proper return.
-We only want momentum in quality stocks.
-So we filter on this as part of our automated analysis.
+	- The momentum algorithm is a very well known and a well-researched algorithm.
+	- It basically says that stocks which go up for a bit have a high chance to continue, and stocks that go down for a while will continue to do so.
+	- But momentum is not enough to get a proper return and Unhedged only wants momentum in quality stocks.
+Therefore, they filter on this as part of our automated analysis.

-Independent on what a certain stock does, we also have to look at the wider market, so we look at the uptrend’s dispersion with an index and sector.
+	- Independent on what a certain stock does, Unhedged also looks at the wider market and its indicators.
+These include the uptrend’s dispersion with an index and sector.
 Some sectors might be out of favour, and some markets might be on a glide path down.
-Let’s not buy those!
+These aren't bought!

-This algorithm always finds the gems, so if tech companies are driving the market, we surf the wave; if primary production companies are killing it, we invest in those: this algorithm aims to be very dynamic.
+	- This algorithm always finds the gems, so if tech companies are driving the market, Unhedged surfs the wave; if primary production companies are killing it, Unhedged invests in those: this algorithm aims to be very dynamic.

+Hypothesis:
-Hypothesis: The hypothesis of this algorithm is that movement is followed by more movement in the same direction.
+	- The hypothesis of this algorithm is that movement is followed by more movement in the same direction.
 It’s as simple as that.
-Stocks tend to maintain recent price trends in the future, and the momentum strategy uses this.
-It’s silly but loads of people say this should not be a positive factor… yet, it is the most robust factor we have found
+	- Stocks tend to maintain recent price trends in the future, and the momentum strategy uses this.
+	- It’s silly but loads of people say this should not be a positive factor… yet, it is the most robust factor Unhedged have found.

 Inner workings: Every day we scan 8,000 stocks and select the best on fundamental factors.
 We find the companies that profit from their core operations (we use a proprietary metric that takes the capital structure into account).
 They must have healthy balance sheets (not too much debt, enough cash to cover their R&D and dividend payments) and have shown that their metrics are improving over time.